Chapter 15: Audiences

 Edward clinked his cup against Theo’s.
 “Ignatius!” he grinned.

 Even in the oppressive and lightning-rent darkness stifling the Great Abbey and the fields and orchards round about, wafts of smoke could be seen being torn from the chimney of the tower.
-In the topmost lantern-lit room was the study with curving plastered walls all painted white, great mahogany bookcases stuffed with all manner of publications, tables bearing rare porcelains and treasures looted by ardent postulants and novices for the only Brother in the Great Abbey to ever show them any kindness or respect.
+The lantern-lit topmost room was a study with curving plastered walls all painted white, great mahogany bookcases stuffed with all manner of publications, tables bearing rare porcelains and treasures looted by ardent postulants and novices for the only Brother in the Great Abbey to ever show them any kindness or respect.

-A roaring wood fire burnt in the large hearth that hissed occasionally when the largest of the hailstones gained entrance to the flue beneath the battered metal chimney hood.
+A coal fire burnt brightly in the ornate tiled hearth that hissed occasionally when the largest of the hailstones gained entrance to the flue beneath the battered metal chimney hood.
 A large bottle of Alsace vintage and a half-filled glass sat upon an Indian coffee table which was inlaid with extraordinary marquetry using exotic woods.
 An old wind-up gramophone was playing the Third Sonata by the renowned Austrian composer, Valdus.

 There were three floors to the station tower each with high ceilings and each accessed via an exterior stair case attached to the western side of the tower.
 The ground floor was the kitchen, toilets and office and could also be accessed from the small enclosed courtyard.
 Ignatius could not be sure, due to the tumult of the storm, but he thought he heard someone enter the ground floor and begin ransacking the place.
 His heart pounding, he crept to the door and locked it wishing that there was another escape route as the faint and muffled sounds of destruction continued.